Munsee grammar: Verbal aspect

 (a) nĕmi·lá·ne·p 'I gave it to him.'

 The present aspect is attested primarily in forms with a counterfactual interpretation that is equivalent in meaning to the subjunctive.
 In this example the verb stem is /pa·-/ 'come,' with Conjunct Order third-person suffix /-t/ and Present suffix /-sa/.

 (a) yóh á· má pá·tsa 'if he had come here.'

 Other word classes

 Demonstrative pronouns

 There are two sets of demonstrative pronouns, proximal ('close by') and distal ('farther away').
 Demonstratives are distinguished for gender, number, and obviation.
 In a phrase they agree with the head of the noun phrase or the noun they refer to.
 The proximal demonstrative pronouns include: wá 'this one (animate),' yó·k 'these ones (animate),' yə́ 'this one (inanimate),' yó·l 'these ones (inanimate).'
 The distal pronouns include: ná 'that one (animate),' né·k 'those ones (animate),' nə́ 'that one (inanimate),' ní·l 'those ones (inanimate).'

 Personal pronouns

-Personal pronouns are used primarily for emphasis: ní· 'I', kí· 'you (singular), né·ka 'he, she', ki·ló·na 'we (inclusive),' ni·ló·na 'we (exclusive),' ki·ló·wa 'you (plural),' ne·ká·wa 'they.'
+Personal pronouns are used primarily for emphasis: ní· 'I', kí· 'you (singular), né·ka 'he, she', ni·ló·na 'we (exclusive),' ki·ló·na 'we (inclusive),' ki·ló·wa 'you (plural),' ne·ká·wa 'they.'